A lot of men have told me that Mother’s Day terrifies them. Being a curious writer, when someone admits being terrified, I always ask for details.

 Bonus tip: If she picks a chick flick for the movie, which is highly probable, pretend to be enthused.
 If she wants to discuss the characters after the movie, then yes, you have to listen attentively (and look happy about it, too).
 Mind-numbing libations are optional.

-At publishing time, the American Express Gold Card, American Express Premier Rewards Gold Card, Chase Sapphire Preferred Credit Card and Chase Freedom Visa $100 Bonus Cash Back + 0% Intro APR are offered through Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for these cards.
+At publishing time, the American Express Gold Card, American Express Premier Rewards Gold Card, Chase Sapphire Preferred Credit Card and Chase Freedom Visa $100 Bonus Cash Back + 0% Intro APR are offered through Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.

 Image: comedy_nose, via Flickr